 When Renting a Cabin

 Location can make or break your vacation.
-A bad location can cause many unforseen problems, or even completely ruin your vacation or trip.
+A bad location can cause many unforeseen problems, or even completely ruin your vacation or trip.

 If the rental agent says they have a policy against giving you the exact location before payment, or gives an excuse, or only a general location, proceed with caution.
-Your loved ones safety and well-being outweigh anything that may be given as a reason for not telling you.
-You will want to preview your location on a map and use these tips to make your decision.
+Your loved one's safety and well-being outweigh anything that may be given as a reason for not telling you.
+You will want to preview your location on a map and with Google Street View and use these tips to make your decision.

 This is not to say an unfamiliar location is bad, in fact, new locations are the spice of life, and can be amazing!
 Factors to be considered are ones important to you, and only you can make this decision with the exact address.

 This is why i love VRBO!
 It gives you the location of the most cabins and tons of reviews.
 All the information is easy to find.